Jinette Comeau’s Teaching Philosophy

 Graduate Supervision

-2023-present Grace Golden.
+2023-2024 Grace Golden.
 “Accessing Providers for Co-Occurring Health and Mental Health Disorders for Children and Youth in Ontario”.
 MSc Clinical Psychology, Western University, Supervisory Committee Member.
-In progress.
+Defended August 13, 2024.

-2021-present Matthew Stackhouse.
+2021-2024 Matthew Stackhouse.
 “Intergenerational Pathways for Children’s Health and Socioeconomic Outcomes”.
 PhD Sociology, Western University, Supervisory Committee Member.
+Defended August 2, 2024.

 2020-2021 Katarina McKenzie.
 “The Relationship between Neighbourhood level and Family Level Factors and Child Sleep Problems”.
 MSc Clinical Psychology, Western University, Supervisory Committee Member.
 Defended August 9, 2021.